 Before we answer some frequently asked questions about how to help a beagle lose weight, we’d just like to give a recap of the information presented today in this article.
 Studies posted publicly show us that being overweight is very bad for Beagles and many other breeds.

-Contributing to a number of health problems and even a potential life-expectancy reduction of 2 years, it’s a serious issue, but a manageable one.
-We hope that you take advantage of these weight-loss tips for your Beagle and don’t forget to get your vet involved to get that perfect calorie combo figured out and to select some new, healthier doggy treats.
+Contributing to many health problems and even a potential life-expectancy reduction of 2 years, it’s a serious but manageable issue.
+We hope that you take advantage of these weight-loss tips for your Beagle, and don’t forget to get your vet involved to get that perfect calorie combo figured out and to select some new, healthier doggy treats.

 What’s The Lifespan Of An Overweight Beagle?

-Male and female Beagles which are overweight may have their life-expectancy reduced by as much as 2 years.
-Studies have shown that male and female Beagles which were overweight tended to live about 13 years, as opposed to 15 years for Beagles which were not considered to be overweight.
+Male and female Beagles which are overweight may have their life expectancy reduced by as much as 2 years.
+Studies have shown that male and female Beagles who were overweight tended to live about 13 years, as opposed to 15 years for Beagles who were not considered to be overweight.